 Cleavage / conflict management

-Particularly over the past 10 to 15 years, the LPRP has reached out to overseas Lao communities that fled the country after the 1975 revolution in an attempt to achieve reconciliation.
-These efforts have included encouraging expats to return to and invest in Laos, and symbolically inviting overseas Lao delegations to attend high-profile national events.
-However, reconciliation takes place purely on the terms of the regime, which continues to legitimize its rule by celebrating the history of revolutionary struggle.
+However, reconciliation occurs solely on the regime’s terms, and the regime continues to legitimize its rule by celebrating the history of revolutionary struggle.
 Although the government does not permit dual citizenship, overseas Lao may visit Laos or relocate permanently for work or business.
-Like other former opponents of the regime, however, they are proscribed from involvement in politics.
+However, like other former opponents of the regime, they are barred from political involvement.

 Reconciliation